 There are three different groups of IP addresses you'll need to have access to in order to use Aura.
 They are:

 That last group contains a number of different IP addresses.
-For our Professional tier customers, we have a collection of public IP addresses we use depending on the region your database is deployed in.
+For our Professional tier customers, we have a collection of public IP addresses we use depending on the region your AuraDB Instance is deployed in.
 For our Enterprise tier customers, you will have one or more dedicated IPs for your environment.
-If you need help finding that IP, please contact our Support team.
+If you need help finding that IP, please use this method.

 |Geographic Region||Location||Name||Aura Professional

 (*) Port 80 is optional and only ever used to redirect to HTTPS.
 Not used for data communication.

 Further details of the physical location can be found here